brunogaudino/api.gateway/README.md

 # api.gateway
-Simple API gateway with other two API's fake.
+An API gateway with other two API's fake.